nathaly619/bioconda-docs/README.md

 - By default, only 10 recipes' README.html pages will be built.
-This dramatically speeds up the build process (by >10x) for faster iteration times. **If you need to build all recipe README.html pages,** for some reason, you can include the text `[build all recipes]` in the commit message of the commit you want to build everything for.
+This dramatically speeds up the build process (by >10x) for faster iteration times. **If you need to build all recipe README.html pages** for some reason, you can include the text `[build all recipes]` in the commit message of the commit you want to build everything for.